AwAReUU/OpenAwARe/README.md

 ### Third-party <a name="third"></a>
 > External packages and tools in this repository.

+* [Doxygen] (https://www.doxygen.nl/) Used for generating documentation from the doc-comments in the codebase.
+* [CodeCoverage] (https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/index.html) Used for finding out which lines of code are covered/uncovered by our tests.

 Unity does not support organizing folders of Build-in packages or Third Party Software well.
 In principal, everything in the Unity Project that is stored outside First-Party is not owned by us.